Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 Remark: If the variable capacitor is mounted according to the silkscreen picture, the top side is connected to the hot side and the calibration is disturbed when you use a metal screwdriver.
 You should mount the capacitor 180° rotated to have top at GND.

+### Switching between frequency and event counter mode
+When switching on, the current working mode is briefly displayed, either `FrEQ` or `Count`.
+If you press and hold the button while switching on, the display alternates between these two modes.
+If the button is released during the desired mode, this mode is permanently saved in the EEPROM and the device operates either as a frequency or event counter, even after a restart

 ## License
 The work (except [Wolfgang's original code](DL4YHF) that is in the public domain) is released under GPL v3.